aidanscannell/aidanscannell-hugo-academic/content/authors/admin/_index.md

 Hello, my name is Aidan Scannell and I am a postdoctoral researcher with interests at the intersection of machine learning, sequential decision making and robotics.
 My research aims at enabling autonomous agents to learn behaviours, such that they can learn to solve any task.
-I am particularly interested in robotics applications and the challenges associated with deploying lifelong agents.
+I am particularly interested in robotics applications, the challenges associated with deploying lifelong agents, and equipping agents with the ability to know when they do not know.

 <!-- In my research, I focus on algorithms that can enable autonomous agents to acquire complex behaviors through learning, especially general-purpose methods that could enable any autonomous system to learn to solve any task.
 Applications of such methods include robotics, as well as a range of other domains that require autonomous decision making.
 To see a more formal biography, click here. -->